ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 2. **Current Implementation Status**:
    - 5 high-priority pages have been implemented in Flask (connect, dashboard, file browser, explore, plugin connect)
    - All high-priority pages now have full API support with comprehensive functionality
-   - 3 medium-priority pages have been implemented (About page with project information, cBioPortal browser for ontology term management, Dropbox integration with browser and connection management)
+   - All 9 medium-priority pages have been implemented (About page, cBioPortal browser, Dropbox integration, ISA browser, Map visualization, Microsoft Graph integration, Microsoft Graph exploration, Ontology browser, and User preferences)
+   - 2 low-priority features have been implemented (Analytics dashboard, Chat interface)
-   - 13 pages still need to be implemented, with varying priorities
+   - 5 low-priority features still need to be implemented (Feedback collection, Instructor page, Observation page, Survey page, Workshop page)
    - Core architecture and Flask foundation are in place
    - Plugin connection management has been implemented with improved UI and API endpoints
    - Unit tests have been created for all implemented API endpoints